mckennapsean/dissertation/chapters/background.md

 cover the creation and
 development of a visualization system.
 \al{below, what is the relation to software engineering?}
+\sm{need to clarify this distinction, what makes it engineering? convergence?}
-More abstracted design process models for visualization have also been proposed in a variety of forms --- waterfall, cyclical, and spiral --- to perform user-centered design [@Chee2011; @Tory2004; @Wassink2009], but they are solely engineering design process models.
+More abstracted design process models for visualization have also been proposed in a variety of forms --- waterfall, cyclical, and spiral --- to perform user-centered design [@Chee2011; @Tory2004; @Wassink2009], but they emphasize convergence like an engineering design process model.
 The design process model used by both Lloyd et al. [@Lloyd2011] and Goodwin et al. [@Goodwin2013a] is drawn from an international standard on human-centered design, ISO13407, which has recently been updated,